 The question that is likely going through your mind at this point is ‘what do I have to do-is it difficult to make my baby’s food?’

 1. Making home-made baby food requires nothing more than a food processor or blender, a microwave and/or stove top for cooking and steaming most vegetables, fruits and cereals, basic cooking utensils and possibly even a small pestle, ice trays for freezing small portions and small glass containers with lids for serving and storing leftovers.

 2. Making your baby’s food requires little more than steaming or cooking foods until they are soft, pureeing or blending them in a blender or food processor and helping your child enjoy discovering new tastes and textures.

 3. When making home-made baby food, keep in mind that steaming or microwaving are the best methods for cooking those foods that need to be cooked.
 Both methods retain a food’s nutritional value.

 4. Use clean, disinfected utensils to make your baby’s food.
 Using a dishwasher that steam dries helps to kill any bacteria that might be lurking on a spoon or blades of a blender.

 1. Fruit should be completely free of peelings and seeds.

 2. There is no need to use sugar or any form of artificial sweeteners in your baby’s food.
 Babies should not be given sugar in any form until they are able to consume most table foods normally.

-3. Never use honey to sweeten food given to a child before the age of 3.
+3. Never use honey to sweeten food given to a child before the age of one.

 4. Salt, butter and other seasonings should be excluded from your baby’s diet until they are able to consume most table foods prepared normally.